sourcemeta/learnjsonschema.com/content/2020-12/core/schema.markdown

 ---

 The `$schema` keyword is a fundamental element in JSON Schema.
 It serves the two crucial purposes:
-1. **Dialect Identification:** It specifies the specific version (dialect) of JSON Schema the schema adheres to.
-This ensures implementations (tools and libraries) interpret the schema correctly based on the intended dialect's rules.
+1. **Dialect Identification:** It specifies the specific dialect of JSON Schema the schema adheres to.
+This ensures implementations (tools and libraries) interpret the schema correctly based on the intended dialect's rules and imported vocabularies.

 2. **Meta-Schema Validation:** The value of `$schema` is a URI pointing to a "meta-schema", which defines the structure and validation rules for JSON Schemas.
 A schema that describes another schema is called a "meta-schema".
 The schema is expected to be valid against its own meta-schema.